fluescher/cascld-kubernetes/01-deployment/readme.md

 ## 2. Deploy the webapplication

 Now it's time to deploy our first service.
-Use the following yml to deploy nginx in your cluster (`kubectl apply -f web.yml`):
+Use the following yml to deploy nginx (Webserver) in your cluster (`kubectl apply -f web.yml`):

 ```yml
 apiVersion: apps/v1